quentin0x00/ABEI-GIS_ReportHelper_qgis-plugin/README.md

 - **Email:** [quentinrouquette@abeienergy.com](mailto:quentinrouquette@abeienergy.com)

 ## Installation

 This plugin is for internal use only and is not available via the QGIS Plugin Repository.
-It can only be installed as a ZIP plugin, which we provide internaly.
+It can only be installed as a ZIP plugin, which we provide internally.

+### Prerequisites

+Before installing the plugin, you need to ensure that the `python-docx` library is installed.
+This library is required for the plugin to function properly.

+- If you are installing the plugin with the provided ZIP file, the `python-docx` library has already been included.
+However, if you need to install it manually, use the following command:

+    ```bash
+    pip install python-docx --target=./lib
+    ```

+    This will install the library in the `./lib` directory to make it easier for users to install.

+- Alternatively, if users dont mind running a command line, use this:

+    ```bash
+    "C:\Program Files\QGIS 3.42.0\apps\Python312\python.exe" -m pip install python-docx
+    ```

+### Plugin Installation

-To install, follow these steps:
+To install the plugin, follow these steps:

-    Download the provided ZIP file containing the plugin.
+1. Download the provided ZIP file containing the plugin.

-    In QGIS, go to Plugins > Manage and Install Plugins.
+2. In QGIS, go to `Plugins` > `Manage and Install Plugins`.

-    Click on the Install from ZIP button.
+3. Click on the `Install from ZIP` button.

-    Select the downloaded ZIP file and install the plugin.
+4. Select the downloaded ZIP file and install the plugin.

+Once installed, the plugin will be available for use in QGIS.